Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

-\end{theorem} As we have seen in Example~\ref{ex: bounded vs. finitely bounded}, the fixed point characterisation of the temporal operator $\F$ fails with finitely bounded semantics (both compositional and game-theoretic).
-But since finitely bounded \GTS is equivalent with the standard semantics in image finite---and in particular finite---models, the formula $\neg\coop{A} \F p \wedge (p \lor \coop{A} \X\coop{A} \F p)$ is satisfied only in an infinite model.
-Therefore \ATL with finitely bounded semantics \emph{does not have the finite model property}.
+As we have seen in Example~\ref{ex: bounded vs. finitely bounded}, the fixed point characterisation of the temporal operator $\F$ fails with finitely bounded semantics (both compositional and game-theoretic).
+But since finitely bounded \GTS is equivalent with the standard semantics in image-finite models (and in particular, finite models), the formula $\neg\coop{A} \F p \wedge (p \lor \coop{A} \X\coop{A} \F p)$ is satisfied only in infinite models.
+Therefore we obtain the following result: